Dreamcast: Controllers and accessories

 The Dreamcast has four ports for controller inputs, and was sold with one controller.
 The controller is based on the Saturn 3D controller and includes an analog stick, a D-pad, four action buttons, start button and two analog triggers.
 It received mostly negative reviews from critics; Edge described it as "an ugly evolution of Saturn's 3D controller", and was called "[not] that great" by 1Up.coms Sam Kennedy and "lame" by Game Informers Andy McNamara.
 IGN wrote that "unlike most controllers, Sega's pad forces the user's hands into an uncomfortable parallel position".
-Both the analog joystick and triggers uniquely used Hall effect sensors, which requires less calibration and leads to fewer issues with joystick drift.
+Both the analog joystick and triggers uniquely used Hall-effect sensors, which require less calibration and lead to fewer issues with joystick drift.

 Various third-party controllers, from companies such as Mad Catz, include additional buttons and other features; third parties also manufactured arcade-style joysticks for fighting games, such as Agetech's Arcade Stick and Interact's Alloy Arcade Stick.
 Mad Catz and Agetec created racing wheels for racing games.
 Sega did not release its official light guns in the US, but some third party light guns were available.
 The Dreamcast supports a Sega fishing "reel and rod" motion controller and a keyboard for text entry.
 Although it was designed for fishing games such as Sega Bass Fishing, Soulcalibur is playable with the fishing controller, which translates vertical and horizontal movements into on-screen swordplay; IGN cited it as a predecessor to the Wii Remote.
 The Japanese Dreamcast port of Sega's Cyber Troopers Virtual-On Oratorio Tangram supported a "Twin Sticks" peripheral, but its American publisher, Activision, opted not to release it in the US.
 The Dreamcast can connect to SNK's Neo Geo Pocket Color, predating Nintendo's GameCube – Game Boy Advance link cable.

 In most regions, the Dreamcast includes a removable modem for online connectivity, which is modular for future upgrades.
 In Brazil, due to the high price of the console, the modem was sold separately.
 The original Japanese model and all PAL models have a transfer rate of 33.6 kbit/s, and consoles sold in the US and in Japan after September 9, 1999, feature a 56 kbit/s dial-up modem.
 Broadband service was enabled through the later release of a broadband accessory in 2000 in Japan, and early 2001 in the US.

 Sega also produced the Dreameye, a digital camera that could be connected to the Dreamcast and used to exchange pictures and participate in video chat over the internet.
 Sega hoped developers would use the Dreameye for future software, as some later did with Sony's similar EyeToy peripheral.
 In addition, Sega investigated systems that would have allowed users to make telephone calls with the Dreamcast, and discussed with Motorola the development of an internet-enabled cell phone that would use technology from the console to enable quick downloads of games and other data.